wpswings/woo-gift-cards-lite/readme.md

 * Compatibility with RMA Return Refund & Exchange For WooCommerce The [**Return Refund & Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**RMA Return Refund & Exchange for WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=rma-pro) are compatible with our gift voucher plugin.

-Customers can request refunds and exchanges for purchased WooCommerce gift card products, provided the gift vouchers are not expired and have not been used.
+Customers can request refunds and exchanges for purchased WooCommerce gift card products, provided the gift vouchers have not expired and have not been used.
 Additionally, you can refund the coupon value to the RMA wallet instead of the original payment method used.

+* Compatibility With WooCommerce HPOS: ** Gift Cards for WooCommerce are fully compatible with WooCommerce High-Performance Order Storage (HPOS).
+Previously known as “Custom Order Table” allows you to use an alternate storage mechanism for your WooCommerce Store.
+Simply put, it allows you to store order data in custom tables so your WooCommerce store keeps running smoothly during festive seasons when the order volume of gift cards and other products is high.

 * Compatibility With Subscription for WooCommerce Pro The WooCommerce gift card plugin is compatible with [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-github-page&utm_campaign=subs-pro) offering the following benefits:

-a) Let users use gift coupons to avail the first signup fee, percentage, and recurring discounts.
+a) Let users use gift coupons to avail of the first signup fee, percentage, and recurring discounts.

 b) Use gift cards on existing subscriptions for renewal orders based on the coupon amount.